 The index program

-Under the hood it calls process_index().
+PDS3 label.
+Under the hood it calls

 Synopsis

-python <HOST>_index.py [options] volume_tree metadata_tree output_tree
+metadata-index HOST_ID [options] volume_tree metadata_tree output_tree

 Positional arguments